/usr/bin/fc [-r] [-e editor] [first [last]]

 An error occurred.

-Otherwise, the exit status will be that of the commands executed by fc.
+Otherwise, the exit status is that of the commands executed by fc or hist.

 See attributes(5) for descriptions of the following attributes: